zagyvata/ACME/docs/ACME_Functional_Requirements.md

 The OCR system must digitize all print materials and convert them to searchable text format.

 ## 5. Publishing Software Requirements
 ### 5.1.
-Digital Golden Source
+Digital Golden Source Management
-The publishing software must manage the digital golden source for all print and online periodicals, including the past.
-The system must be able to handle large volumes of content and support different file formats for publishing on different platforms.
+The publishing software must manage the digital golden source for all print and online periodicals, ensuring a single, up-to-date version of each publication is maintained.
+This includes creating, updating, and archiving past editions.
+The system must be able to handle large volumes of content and support different file formats for publishing on various platforms, such as PDF, EPUB, and HTML.

 ### 5.2.
+Automated Layout and Formatting
+The publishing software should provide automated layout and formatting tools to help editors create visually appealing and consistent content across different platforms.
+This includes support for templates, style guides, and other design elements to streamline the content creation process.

+### 5.3.
+Metadata Management
+The publishing software must enable editors to manage metadata associated with each publication, such as author information, publication date, keywords, and other relevant details.
+This metadata should be used to improve searchability, categorization, and discoverability of content within the system and on external platforms.

+### 5.4.
 Integration with Editor Tool and CMS
 The publishing software must integrate seamlessly with the Editor Tool and the content management system (CMS) for streamlined content management and distribution.
-The integration must enable the publishing software to receive content from the CMS and provide an interface for editors to publish content on different platforms.
+The integration must enable the publishing software to receive content from the CMS, and provide an interface for editors to publish content on different platforms.
+This integration should also support the synchronization of metadata and other publication details between the systems.

+### 5.5.
+Content Distribution and Syndication
+The publishing software should enable content distribution and syndication across multiple channels and platforms, such as social media, email newsletters, and content aggregators.
+This includes support for automated scheduling, distribution, and tracking of content performance across these channels.

+### 5.6.
+Accessibility Compliance
+The publishing software must ensure that all published content complies with accessibility standards, such as the Web Content Accessibility Guidelines (WCAG).
+This includes providing tools and features to support the creation of accessible content, as well as automated checks and validations to ensure compliance.

+### 5.7.
+Content Performance Analytics
+The publishing software should provide analytics and reporting tools to track the performance of published content across various platforms.
+This includes monitoring key performance indicators (KPIs), such as views, engagement, conversions, and other metrics to inform content strategy and decision-making.

+### 5.8.
+Language and Localization Support
+The publishing software must support multiple languages and localization features to enable the creation and management of content in different languages and for different markets.
+This includes support for translation, language-specific formatting, and other localization requirements.

+### 5.9.
+Continuous Updates and Maintenance
+The publishing software should receive regular updates and maintenance to ensure it remains up-to-date with industry standards, security requirements, and evolving user needs.
+This includes providing timely bug fixes, feature enhancements, and compatibility updates to maintain optimal performance and usability.

 ## 6. E-commerce Platform Requirements
 ### 6.1.
 Online Shop